ARMmbed/mbed-os-example-tls/tests/README.md

 ```

-Please observe above that all the lines that have data that changes from execution to execution (on right) have been removed.
-It makes it possible htrun to compare these logs. htrun matches lines from the compare log (on left) one by one.
+Please observe above that all the lines that have data that changes from execution to execution (on right) have been removed enabling htrun to compare these logs. htrun matches lines from the compare log (on left) one by one.
 It keeps on looking for a line until it matches.
 Once matched it moves on to match the next line.
 If it finds all lines from the compare log in the target serial output stream.
-Then it halts and passes the examples.
+Then it halts and the test passes.

 Another example with regular examples is shown below: